0xPratik/anchor-UI/README.md

 ## Feature we are planning to add

+- Network Change
 - Create PDA’s with Seeds
 - Add SPL ix section

 - Autocomplete of commonly used accounts